tldr-pages/tldr/pages/linux/pamac.md

 # pamac

 > A command line utility for the GUI package manager pamac.
-> If you can't see the AUR packages, enable it in the GUI version or in /etc/pamac.conf
+> If you can't see the AUR packages, enable it in /etc/pamac.conf or in the GUI version.
 > More information: <https://wiki.manjaro.org/index.php/Pamac>.

 - Install a new package: